canfar/openstack-sandbox/CANFAR_Services_OpenStack.md

     * Whenever we start a new job (either proc, or vmod), we provide a name for the image that we want to instantiate.
 We would have to query all of the clouds to see which one has the newest version (with that name), and transfer a copy of it to a different target cloud if needed.
 If the job is executed on the same cloud where this newest version exists, no transfer is needed.
     * This is sort of like VOSpace, so we would need to ensure full sets of the data on redundant subsets of the clouds to account for downtime.

-## vmod time limits
+## VM time limits

-There is no obvious way to implement a time limit for a vmod using intrinsic features of OpenStack.
-However, Cloud Scheduler will have the ability to explicitly delete instances once they have timed-out (e.g., automatically issuing ```$ nova delete vmod_instance_name```), so no additional development should be required.
+OpenStack only supports "persistent" VMs, so VMs will remain up until a shutdown call (or a system crash).
+This is actually a preferable solution for the users, if enough resources are available for all users.
+However, for batch processing and a few hundreds VMs might boot up and lifetime management needs to be included.
+Cloud Scheduler already implements the ability to explicitly delete instances once they have timed-out (e.g., automatically issuing ```$ nova delete vmod_instance_name```), so no additional development should be required.